Course type: A level & Applied • Awarding/exam body: Edexcel

 With a French A Level qualification you can study the language at University as a subject in itself or joined to another subject of your choice.
 You can also follow different career paths, such as: Translator, Interpreter, Teacher, Journalist and Bilingual Secretary.
 You can also work in a variety of sectors like Business, Finance, Tourism, Media, Retail and many others.

-Grade 6 in French (Native speakers to be interviewed by Head of Department if they do not have a GCSE qualification in French)
+In addition/ within those 6 GCSEs, for this subject you will need to achieve Grade 6 in French.
+Native speakers to be interviewed by Head of MFL if they do not have a GCSE qualification in French.

-A level French has been developed to inspire students who have an appreciation of the language, literature, film and culture of the Italian-speaking world.
+A level French has been developed to inspire students who have an appreciation of the language, literature, film and culture of the French-speaking world.